in28minutes/in28minutes.github.io/java-fullstack-roadmap.md

 ---
 layout: roadmap
-title: Java Microservices Roadmap
+title: Java Full Stack Roadmap
 description: Start with Java.
-End at Microservices and Cloud.
+End at Full Stack with Angular and Spring Boot.
 More than a million learners are pursuing our amazing roadmaps.
 features:
   - name: Access on Mobile and TV
     description: